Top Solutions for Dogs and Wooden Slippery Stairs

 Helping Your Dog Navigate Slippery Stairs

 In addition to implementing the above solutions, guiding your dog as they navigate the stairs is equally crucial.
+It’s important to note that while door mat style treads and rubber treads are good options, they are less effective with leather soled shoes.
 There are several ways to do this, from carrying your small dog or using a travel kennel to using a lifting aid or harness for larger dogs or those with mobility issues.

 It’s also pivotal to train your dog to navigate stairs safely.
 You can achieve this with: